scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 While this is just a convention, following it dramatically improves code readability: It makes it easier to understand at a glance that an arity-0 method has side effects.

+{% comment %}
+Some of that wording comes from this page: https://docs.scala-lang.org/style/method-invocation.html
+{% endcomment %}

 ## Using `if` as a method body